For the Love of WhiskyCurated Whisky Experiences

 Thompson Bros Williamson 2010 15 Year Old is exactly the kind of bottle that catches the eye of seasoned peat drinkers.
 On paper alone it has plenty going for it: Islay origin, 15 years of maturation, a two-year stint in Malaga cask, 57.1% ABV, and a tiny outturn of just 342 bottles worldwide.
 That is enough to signal that this is not a mainstream, polished Islay profile.
 It is a more eccentric, high-impact bottling that leans into character.

 The Whisky Shop description makes that clear immediately.
 The whisky is framed as rich, dark, and full of fire, with a nose built around tar, fishing ropes, and heavy smoke, plus more unusual turns into sesame seed and miso syrup.
-That combination of classic coastal peat and savoury sweetness makes this release feel more individual than standard peated bottlings built around familiar medicinal smoke alone.
+That combination of classic coastal peat and savoury sweetness makes this release feel more individual than standard peated bottlings built around familiar medicinal smoke alone — Lagavulin 16 represents that more classic, approachable end of the Islay spectrum.

 Nose